damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

-Right now Performance Monitoring still requires some setup to be useful, but we're planning to bundle all the required software with our Omnibus packages over the next releases.
+Right now Performance Monitoring still requires some setup to be useful, but we're planning to bundle all the required software with our Omnibus packages in the coming releases.

 TODO: documentation link

 ## Filter Commit Messages

-Want to quickly find a specific commit in the list of commmits?
+Want to quickly find a specific commit in the list of commits?
 You can now quickly filter them by commit message, using the input on top!